 ● abdominal pain

 Those who have hemochromatosis could be at risk of a vitamin C overdose, as this particular condition causes the body to store excess iron, exacerbated by consuming extra vitamin C. Note that this condition could potentially cause body tissue damage.

-It’s also worth noting that vitamin C supplements can interact with specific medications, e.g., cancer or heart disease medications.
+It’s also worth noting that vitamin C supplements can interact with specific medications, e.g., heart disease medications.
 Don’t forget to consult your physician before considering any supplements.